inno-devops-labs/S25-core-course-labs/app_typescript/DOCKER.md

 ## 4. Build Process

-* Previous: Combined the build and runtime stages in a single image, leading to a larger final image with development dependencies (e.g., `npm`).
+* Previous: Combined the build and runtime stages in a single image, leading to a larger final image.

 * Distroless: Introduces a multi-stage build process: